Gazania rigens (aka: Gazania splendens) pronounced (gah-zay’ni-ah) is a pretty, South African native and a member of the daisy family (Asteraceae).

 Originally introduced in California as an ornamental, it quickly escaped and began growing rampantly in grasslands and along creeks.
 Gazania linearis forms a very dense ground cover and forces out native plants.

-Even though Gazania rigens is not currently considered invasive in California, it makes good sense to plant it with care and keep it under control in very mild climates.
+Even though Rigens is not currently considered invasive in California, it makes good sense to plant it with care and keep it under control in very mild climates.

 With its robust growth habits, it could very easily become invasive in settings that allow it to grow year-round and reseed itself easily.